lcsig/Sequence-Searcher/README.md

 5. Install the requirements `pip3 install -r requirements.txt`.
    * [More details](https://pip.pypa.io/en/stable/user_guide/#requirements-files).
 6. Run `oeis.py` and enjoy!
-7. Note: Tested using Python 3.8.10
+7. Note: The script was only tested on Linux using Python 3.8.10

 # Notes
 ### Special Thanks